breno-madruga/evaluation-research-groups/README.md

 For reusing the raw data that I already collected and the pipeline created, you can do the following steps:

-1. Download the raw data, that is available on Data Mendeley, and put them in the ``data_analysis_pipeline/data/raw`` folder.
+1. Download the raw data, that is available on Mendeley Data, and put them in the ``data_analysis_pipeline/data/raw`` folder.
 You can download these files from this [link](https://doi.org/10.17632/rwfd6p6xsd.1).

 2. Execute the DVC pipeline.
 So, you can execute the following command:
     ```